TOAST-DOCS/API-Gateway/en/console-guide.md

         - **Backend Request Pre-Task**: Applies plugins before passing the API request received by API Gateway to the backend.
         - **Frontend Response Pre-Task**: Applies plugins before the response passed from the backend is forwarded to the frontend.
 - **Add Plugin**
-    - Click the **+ Plugin** button for the backend request pre-task and frontend response pre-task.
-        1. Click the plugin to add.
+    1. Enable the plugin to add.
-        2. Enter necessary information in the plugin settings and click the **Add** button.
+    2. After entering the setting of the plugin to add, click **Save** button.
-        3. To batch apply the plugin to the child path and method (including the selected path), select **Overwrite Child Path and Method**.
+    3. To apply plugins to subpaths and methods, including the selected path, check **Overwrite Subpaths and Methods**.
-            - **!Caution**: If the plugin is already registered in the child path and method, the settings will be overwritten.
+        - **!Caution**: Please note that if the plugin you're adding to a subpath or method already exists, its settings will be overwritten.
-        4. Click the **Save Changes** button.
+    4. Click the **Save** button.
 - **Delete Plugin**
-    1. Select the registered plugins for the backend request pre-task and frontend response pre-task.
-    2. To batch delete the plugin from the child path and method (including the selected path), select **Overwrite Child Path and Method**.
+	1. To delete the plugin from all subpaths and methods, including the selected path, check **Overwrite Subpaths and Methods**.
+    2. Disable the plugin to delete.
-    3. Click the **Delete** button.
+    3. Click the **Save** button.
-    4. Click the **Save Changes** button.

 > **[Caution] Saving changes after adding plugins** <br>
 > You must click the **Save Changes** button after adding plugins to save the changed settings.